Thrilled and delighted to be with you, as is the case every day.

 That was a personal choice.

-It's her right to her body, right?
+It's her body, right?

 Should they start covering those costs as well?

-Once there is no personal responsibility, once everything you do is actually something that happens to you, uh, then you become a victim.
+Once there is no personal responsibility, once everything you do is actually something that happens to you, then you become a victim.

 And when you become a victim, then you are victimized by somebody.

-And when you are victimized by somebody, it's largely going to be a conservative or a republican, in which case you can then petition the government to fix it.
+And when you are victimized by somebody, it's largely going to be a conservative or a Republican, in which case you can then petition the government to fix it.

-That's that's a right.
+That's a right.

-You you may not have even intended it.
+You may not have even intended it.

 You're a victim of something.